zwilsoncc/docs/pages/docs/examples/slack-slash.md

 <TerminalInput>now</TerminalInput>

 Once <Now color="#000" /> has finished uploading the files, you'll see a URL that points to your freshly created slash command service.
-Now we're ready to tell the Slack platform about the service, so that it can send requests there.
+Now we're ready to tell the Slack platform about the service so that it can send requests there.

 But in the case of a real service (not used for testing purposes), you would now have to <InternalLink href="/docs/features/aliases">assign an alias</InternalLink> to it.